 “Ever since the split, relations between the Czechs and Slovaks have never been better.
 Thus, the breakup of Czechoslovakia in 1993, like Norway’s secession from Sweden in 1905, may be a good model for other nations who live in a common state but wish to go it alone.”

 “EU membership has left East Central Europe caught between two divergent memory politics: the ‘politics of regret’ as a normative model and the politics of national martyrdom (or ‘nationalization of suffering’ as one of the authors has aptly defined it).”

-Developments in post-communist memory politics in Bulgaria are discussed in a comparative collection.
+Developments in post-communist memory politics in Europe are discussed in a comparative collection.

 “Around the turn of the millennium commemorating the Holocaust in an appropriate manner emerged as a historical cultural entry ticket to the European Union.”

 “The position of European institutions has been ambivalent: while the post-communist countries’ right to memory has been eloquently recognized, their memory narratives have not been (fully) endorsed.
 One telling example is the consistent preference of the term Stalinism rather than communism in European documents.”